gautham-98/DeepLearningLab/human_activity_recognition/README.md

 | Run 4 | 94.48 | 92.92 | 94.74 | 95.96 |
 | Run 5 | 94.11 | 95.10 | 89.94 | 96.59 |

+Ensemble learning was done using all the 4 models.
+The Sparce Categorical Accuracy is shown below for two schemes of voting.
 | Ensemble Type | Accuracy |
 | :---: | :---: |
 | Hard Voting | 95.73 |